gitreseteasy/simple_validator/README.md

   - type: 'string', 'array', 'object', 'number', 'boolean', 'null', 'undefined'
   - equal: (anything)

-Each key in a criteria object is assumed to be required
+Each top-level key in a criteria object is assumed to be required